Personal Finance

 8. You can take time off from work to interview for higher-paying jobs and to take care of sick family members, without the worry of losing a day’s pay.

-9. You will pay less for auto insurance and lower interest rates as your credit score goes up.
+9. You will pay less for auto insurance and lower interest rates on loans as your credit score goes up.

 10. You will avoid the high cost of rent-to-own furniture or buying on store credit cards.